 Aluminum forms a gelatinous plug that stops up your sweat glands, preventing more perspiration from seeping out.
 Without sweat, bacteria have nothing to dine on — hence, no body odor.

 Even over-the-counter antiperspirants are regulated by the Food and Drug Administration (FDA).
 In its final monograph, the FDA states that products marketed as antiperspirants must reduce sweating by at least 20 percent in user tests that the FDA has verified (Section IIC, Comment 9).

 A deodorant, in the strictest sense, will not contain aluminum or prevent perspiration.
 Instead, deodorants mask and neutralize the odors that bacteria emit.
 The masking part is fairly simple: synthetic fragrances and plant-based essential oils can be used to cover up smell.
 As for neutralizing, products can rely on everything from the modern-day antimicrobial C12-15 alkyl benzoate to good old baking soda.
 Many products are labeled antiperspirant and deodorant, in which case they’re relying on a combination of both processes.

 Some people fear that regularly applying aluminum to the underarms could cause it to accumulate in the bloodstream, leading to Alzheimer’s disease and cancer.
-The National Cancer Institute, American Cancer Society, and FDA have all examined the issue and concluded that aluminum-based antiperspirants are safe.
+The National Cancer Institute and American Cancer Society have examined the issue and concluded that aluminum-based antiperspirants are safe.
 But many consumers still opt for aluminum-free deodorants — often marketed as “natural” deodorants.

 Men’s and women’s products are the same